-But then… he also would never again feel Neji's soft skin under his hands.
-He would never feel the press of Neji's lips on his own again, or the fascinating texture of Neji's tongue on his throat.
+But that also meant that he would never again feel Neji's soft skin under his hands.
+He would never again feel the press of Neji's lips on his own, or the fascinating texture of Neji's tongue on his throat.
 He would never hold Neji again, lay with him, come with him.

 He would never laugh with Neji again, or cry, or just be with him ever again.

-"Shikamaru…" Choji's voice pulled Shikamaru from his thoughts.
+"Shikamaru," Chouji's voice pulled Shikamaru from his thoughts.
 His chest was tight.
 His hands trembled.
-He stared at the floor, too frightened of what he might do if he looked up and met Choji's sympathetic eyes.
+He stared at the floor, too frightened of what he might do if he looked up and met Chouji's sympathetic eyes.

 "It fucking hurts to breathe."
 Shikamaru felt like he would cry, but there were no more tears to be shed.
-"He said I didn't matter….
+"He said I didn't matter.
 I thought he'd come to me for help, but he was just there to use my stuff.
-He doesn't care what I think or… how I feel or anything because I… don't matter."
+He doesn't care what I think or how I feel or anything because I—I don't matter."

 "You already know what I think, so I'm not gonna say it."

-When Choji finally spoke again, it was in the same quiet, conspiring voice as before.
+When Chouji finally spoke again, it was in the same quiet, conspiring voice as before.
 "You really need to sleep."

 "I don't want to sleep."

-Shikamaru could feel his cheeks heating again but he pushed the words past his lips.
-It was Choji after all.
+Shikamaru could feel that same mortification seeping in again but he pushed the words past his lips.
+It was Chouji after all.

 "You know that moment, that four or five seconds of time when you first wake up and you're just lying there?
 You're still climbing out of your dream and everything is just… okay?"